-Sydney will once again light up the night skies this year when Vivid kicks off on 05/25.
-This year will mark the event’s 10th anniversary, and will run over 23 nights.
+Sydney will once again light up the night skies this year when Vivid kicks off on 25.
+This year will mark the event’s 10th anniversary and will run over 23 nights.
 Vivid is the Southern Hemisphere’s largest party of ideas, music and light; a free public exhibition of outdoor lighting, creative visions, and illuminations on Sydney’s most iconic landmarks.
 The city will offer an abundance of exciting music performances and light installations from Darling Harbour to the Taronga Zoo.
-The following are the best ways to immerse yourself in the experience. lighted-sculptures
+The following are the best ways to immerse yourself in the experience.

 Lighted sculptures on display

 Considered to be the true stars of Vivid, the creative lighted sculptures can be found throughout the city.
 Visit The Rocks to see Fugu, a glowing version of the famous poisonous pufferfish that will captivate onlookers as it expands and pulsates with colour.
 Head over to Darling Harbour to dive into a glowing underwater world without getting wet.
-The light and laser experience features magical jelly fish and corals.
+The light and laser experience features magical jellyfish and corals.
 Meanwhile, Taronga Zoo will present over 200 lighted wildlife sculptures depicting rare and endangered wildlife.
-If you’re looking for something a bit more interactive, you’ll find Aqueous at the Royal botanic Garden.
-It features a network of lit trails that react to guests as they run or walk. music-acts
+If you’re looking for something a bit more interactive, you’ll find Aqueous at the Royal Botanic Garden.
+It features a network of lit trails that react to guests as they run or walk.

 Music acts

 Equally as astonishing as the lights on offer are the music acts.
 This year’s performances include Ice Cube, Mazzy Star, Cat Power, Alison Wonderland, and Vera Blue.
 Sydney’s theatres and iconic opera house will host the talents and showcase their latest and most memorable hits and sounds.
-Be sure to check out the 90s masquerade-ball-rock-show, Young Hearts Run Free.
+Be sure to check out the 90s masquerade-ball-rock show, Young Hearts Run Free.
 The show and its performers will showcase hits from the famous soundtrack produced for Baz Luhrmann’s Romeo + Juliet.
 Catch memorable hits from Radiohead, Everclear, and Garbage.
-The Heaps Gay Qweens Ball will take over Sydney Town Hall and features performances from Electric Fields, Handsome, and Imbi the Girl.
-Experience music, burlesque dancing, drag queens, and more. guest-speakers
+The Heaps Gay Queens Ball will take over Sydney Town Hall and features performances from Electric Fields, Handsome, and Imbi the Girl.
+Experience music, burlesque dancing, drag queens, and more.

 Guest speakers

 Vivid will also include famous guest speakers such as Titanic creator James Cameron, who will be discussing science and technology.
 The Art Gallery of NSW will host a series of talks revolving around taboo subjects while environmental activist Peggy Oki and marine biologist Laura Wells talk about saving the world from plastic pollution at the Museum of Contemporary Art.
-There will be a filmmaking conference, virtual reality workshops, and discussions on how we can and should make our cities safe and accessible for people with disabilities. light-projections
+There will be a filmmaking conference, virtual reality workshops, and discussions on how we can and should make our cities safe and accessible for people with disabilities.

 Light projections

-Be amazed as some of Sydney’s most well known landmarks get lit up with artistic displays.
+Be amazed as some of Sydney’s most well-known landmarks get lit up with artistic displays.
 Snugglepot and Cuddlepie, early children’s storybook characters, will grace the walls of Customs House while the Harbour Bridge’s southern pylon will feature indigenous dance with the EORA-Dark Emu projection feature.
 For the first time in Vivid’s history, Luna Park will also light up this year.
-A grand projection called the Spirit of Fun will light up the park, featuring characters and art that will travel its walls to tell the park’s history. opera-house
+A grand projection called the Spirit of Fun will light up the park, featuring characters and art that will travel its walls to tell the park’s history.

 Lighting of the sails: Sydney Opera House

-The Vivid climb
+The Vivid Climb

 Climbing the Sydney Harbour Bridge is a memorable experience anytime, but even more so during Vivid.
 Put on your flashing lighted vest and take to the climb at night to see all of Sydney lit up like never before.
-If the thrill of reaching the summit wasn’t enough, you will also be able to bust a move on the bridge’s new illuminated multi-coloured flashing dance floor.
-If you can’t make it to the top of the harbour bridge, be sure to keep an eye out for the massive beams of light coming from Bradfield’s Beacon, a new custom built laser that will be positioned on top of the bridge. keep-in-mind
+If the thrill of reaching the summit isn’t enough, you will also be able to bust a move on the bridge’s new illuminated multi-coloured flashing dance floor.
+If you can’t make it to the top of the harbour bridge, be sure to keep an eye out for the massive beams of light coming from Bradfield’s Beacon, a new custom-built laser that will be positioned on top of the bridge.

 Things to keep in mind

-Viewing most lighted art installations will be free of charge but there 05/be fees associated with musical acts, shows, or talks.
+Viewing most lighted art installations will be free of charge but there 05/will be fees associated with musical acts, shows, or talks.
 There will be major city road closures and extensive parking restrictions in place each night during Vivid, making public transportation a better option to reach all the attractions.
 You can use the Trip Planner tool available at transportnsw.info and keep up on the latest event transport and traffic information at vividsydney.com/transport.
-And although there will be plenty of lights to admire in Sydney during Vivid, remember that the brightest idea is to always protect yourself with quality travel insurance while travelling within the country or abroad.
+Although there will be plenty of lights to admire in Sydney during Vivid, remember that the brightest idea is to always protect yourself with quality travel insurance while travelling within the country or abroad.